macmribo/RICE/README.md

 # RICE

-This is a repo that runs the RELOG sorftware with PV_ICE outputs.
+How to run the RELOG software with PV_ICE.

 ---
 ## RELOG and HPC User Guide